Talk of Tulse Hill

 ‘Tulse Hill football-dayer 12pm,’ read the text from Half-life, sent at 4am, Sunday morning.
 It’s all about advanced planning with him.
 He’s like a drunk project manager.

-I had meant to spend Sunday afternoon dismantling the rickety piles of junk that had accreted in the garage so, understandably, even the arrangements of a madman were too much for someone of my flimsy resolve to resist.
+I had meant to spend Sunday afternoon dismantling the rickety piles of junk that had accreted in the garage, so even the arrangements of a madman were too much for someone of my flimsy resolve to resist.
 Maybe, if I didn’t overdo it, I could get to the garage in the evening.

 The first person I ran into after alighting from the 68 bus was The Prof, an old friend and respected political academic, who was standing in the middle of Station Rise with the air of a man for whom inner peace was a constant companion, possibly something to do with the enormous spliff he was toting.